thomyapan/natKBTG/initial/Exercise-1.md

 spring.devtools.livereload.enabled=true
 ```

-test your code by by using `./mvnw spring-boot:run`  inside `initial` folder, if service is running you will see result below.
+test your code by using `./mvnw spring-boot:run`  inside `initial` folder, if service is running you will see result below.

 ```text
  .   ____          _            __ _ _